-As you know, we started to support CMAF with the version of Ant Media Server 2.2.
-(You can find the details of the new version in this article.)
-The need for low latency solutions started to increase with Adobe’s abandonment of support for flash player, ie RTMP.
-CMAF is one of the best streaming protocols providing low latency.
+The need for low latency solutions started to increase with Adobe’s abandonment of support for Flash player.
+This hastened the decline of RTMP.
+Now, CMAF is one of the best streaming formats. providing low latency for industry-wide needs.
 In this article, you will find detailed information about CMAF, which has become increasingly popular in the streaming world.

 What Is CMAF (Common Media Application Format)?